louiscklaw/louiscklaw.github.io/src/works/job-applications/recruit-squad-limited-quality-assurance-engineer-automation/index.md

 Beyond my technical skills, I possess a proactive mindset and a strong commitment to delivering high-quality results.
 I am constantly seeking opportunities to learn and grow professionally.
 In my free time, I engage in various projects involving software development using React, GatsbyJS, PHP, C++, Python, and Appium.
 Additionally, I have experience with hardware/electronic projects using Arduino and Raspberry Pi.

-I invite you to visit my GitHub page at https://louiscklaw.github.io to explore some of the projects I have worked on.
-You can also find examples of my work on my YouTube channel [insert YouTube link here].
+I invite you to visit my GitHub page at [https://louiscklaw.github.io](https://louiscklaw.github.io) to explore some of the projects I have worked on.
 These platforms showcase my dedication to continuous learning and innovation.

 I would appreciate the opportunity to discuss how my skills align with your company's requirements further.
 Thank you for considering my application.
 Please find attached my resume for your reference.